AndreiPiatrou/andreipiatrou.github.io/_posts/2019-10-29-interview.md

 - understand the opportunity on how the candidate could bring the value and apply his/her ambitions against company realities and goals

 For a company they are:
-- understand candidate's hard and sort skills
+- understand candidate's hard/sort skills and his/her mindset
 - understand how this level could be applied against the company needs
 - sell the company to a candidate as the place where he/she could be valuable and could grow as a pro